hadd0ck/GhostBlogDocker/README.md

     nano nginx/blog.conf <-- server_name & ssl_certificate & ssl_certificate_key
     nano docker-compose.yml  <-- your cert name

-Run docker
+Run the Docker containers

     docker-compose up -d --build

-Run
+### 3. Administration

+Open the link in the browser and setup your admin user

 https://blogciso.com/ghost/setup/one/

-### 3. Templates

-Throught GUI or in command line below:

-Get a template
+To add theme you can use the GUI under the preferences

+or

+you can from the commandline on the server like the example below

     git clone https://github.com/phongtruongg/Cle templates/Cle